Carpet flooring care & maintenance

 - Avoid tracking in tar or asphalt from driveways and sidewalks.

 - Avoid wearing high heel shoes on your floor as they can cause permanent indentations.

 - Protect your floors against burns of any kind as extremely hot items can cause permanent damage.

 - Avoid exposure to direct sunlight for prolonged periods of time as this can cause discoloration.

-- For heavier cleaning you can use a low PH (neutral) cleaner.
+- For heavier cleaning, you can use a low PH (neutral) cleaner.

-Seasonal Changes & what to expect: (all flooring installation methods).
+Seasonal changes & what to expect:

-(Humid, Wet) Non – Heating Season – Proper humidity levels can be maintained by use of an air conditioner or dehumidifier.
+Humid season – Proper humidity levels can be maintained by use of an air conditioner or dehumidifier.
 Avoid excessive exposure to water during periods of inclement weather.
 Do not obstruct expansion joints around the perimeter of your floor.